What is performance testing?

 - Spike testing, another subset of stress testing, assesses the performance of a system under a sudden and significant increase of simulated end users.
 Spike tests help determine if a system can handle an abrupt, drastic workload increase over a short period of time, repeatedly.
 Similar to stress tests, an IT team typically performs spike tests before a large event in which a system will likely undergo higher than normal traffic volumes.

 - Scalability testing measures performance based on the software's ability to scale up or down performance measure attributes.
-For example, a scalability test could be performed based on the number of user requests.
+For example, testers could perform a scalability test based on the number of user requests.

 - Capacity testing is similar to stress testing in that it tests traffic loads based on the number of users but differs in the amount.
 Capacity testing looks at whether a software application or environment can handle the amount of traffic it was specifically designed to handle.